 It is a fair question.
-Why focus on yet another metric like Net Revenue Retention, when you have so many KPIs to deal with?
-Well, it's simple.
-Your business is not like all the other businesses in the world.
-Your business is a SaaS company.
-This means your business specifically runs on recurring revenue.
-You don’t sell a one-time purchase product.
+Why focus on yet another metric like Net Revenue Retention when you have so many KPIs to focus on?
+Well, the answer is simple.
+Your SaaS business is not like the other businesses in the world.
+That means your business runs specifically on recurring revenue.
+You do not sell a one-time purchased product.
 The customer needs to pay you on a periodical basis to keep availing of your products and services.
-This means you have to focus more on retaining customers.
+That means you have to focus more on retaining customers.

 1. Upgrade: These existing customers upgrade the product or services and start paying you more than before.

 2. Downgrade: These customers downgrade their subscription plan and pay you less than before.

 3. Constant: These customers pay you the exact amount they were paying before.